I3DS/corobx-coyote/README.md

     $ pgrep -a i3ds

+If changes are needed to service arguments, change the files in corobx-coyote/systemd, and run

+    $ sudo systemctl daemon-reload

+Then restart the services.

 # Setting IP Address of address server

 Any machine that should connect to the nodes running on the coyote OBC should set the following environment variable